-Sometimes users like to change the basic settings for the WebMux[TM] through browser interface, for example, when the WebMux[TM] located in a hosting center across the country.
+You may want to change the basic settings for the WebMux[TM] through browser interface, for example, when the WebMux[TM] located in a hosting center across the country.
 If one has information about the WebMux[TM] current basic settings, one could change those parameters through browser.
 On the browser, enter the following URL: